The Quest for the Perfect Rose

 Cross-referencing both lists, culling out only fragrant roses and those with full, cabbage-rose heads, choosing those hardy to our zone and those that grew in a particular size range, I came up with a list of about 15 roses.
 Now the challenge was to find them for sale.
 I decided to order them via mail-order so that I could get them in the ground early.
 Nurseries often do not have roses until May.
 I was also looking primarily for bare-root, because I think that it's easier to establish bare-root shrubs in the garden.
 Some nurseries have already closed bare-root orders for the season.
 In the end, I was only able to find about half of my list, and placed my orders at White Flower Farm, Heirloom Roses, and Palatine Roses in Canada.

-My final selection (from top left): Ascot, First Crush, Lion's Fairy Tale, Mother of Pearl, Pomponella, Summer Memories, and Cinderella (top of page).
-I'm very excited to try these new roses, and will let you know how they perform!
+My final selections were Pink Martini, Ascot, First Crush, Lion's Fairy Tale, Mother of Pearl, Pomponella, Summer Memories, and Cinderella.

 Gardening in the Hellstrip